-RFID software: writing data from an RFID reader to a database (for example, Firebird)
+RFID software: Write data from an RFID reader to a database (for example, Firebird)

 Download a Free Trial Version.
 It allows you to try all features!
 Plugins can be downloaded separately here